 This list of perks is very fair for a no-annual-fee card and could prove especially useful if a store’s return, price matching or price adjustment policies fall through.
 Next to the bonus cash back you’ll get on purchases made through Rakuten, this card’s perks are its main appeal.

 How does the Rakuten Cash Back Visa to other cash back cards?

 You could score big savings by using the Rakuten Cash Back Visa at Rakuten.com, but the card’s value is severely limited if your spending doesn’t line up with the site’s cash back offers.
 A number of more flexible cash back cards offer rewards in a variety of bonus categories like online shopping.
 Here’s a quick look at a few of our favorites:

-The Amazon Prime Rewards Visa Signature card doesn’t charge an annual fee, but requires an Amazon Prime membership.
+The Prime Visa card doesn’t charge an annual fee, but requires an Amazon Prime membership.
 The card’s 5% rewards rate on Amazon.com purchases could offer a lot of value if you don’t mind doing most of your shopping through Amazon.com, especially when you stack it with Rakuten’s cash back offers.
-You’ll also enjoy a 5% rewards rate on Whole Foods purchases and a 2% rewards rate on gas, making it a decent option for everyday spending.
+You’ll also enjoy a 5% rewards rate on Whole Foods purchases and a 2% rewards rate at gas stations, making it a decent option for everyday spending.

-A great choose your bonus category rewards card, the Bank of America Cash Rewards credit card offers 3% cash back in a category of your choice and 2% cash back on grocery store and wholesale club purchases.
+A great choose your bonus category rewards card, the Bank of America Customized Cash Rewards credit card offers 3% cash back in a category of your choice and 2% cash back on grocery store and wholesale club purchases (up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases, then 1%).
 Along with online shopping, 3% bonus category choices include gas, dining, travel, drug stores, furniture stores and home improvements.
 You can change your bonus category choice once per calendar month, making the card ideal if your spending habits change from month to month.